 Business licenses

 Many licenses must be renewed annually.
 Plus, certain business activities may have triggered licensing changes.
 During the year, did you add or close a location, participate in a merger or acquisition, or add a new product or service?
-If so, you may have to obtain additional licenses or cancel them.
+If so, you may have to obtain additional licenses or even cancel some.
 Now is the time to verify that you meet all licensing requirements.

 Foreign qualification